farrellit/efs-zerobyte-demo/README.md

 ## Before you launch
 * change the KeyPair for the instances.
 Should be optional or configurable but isn't, sorry.
 * install the golang deps from readwrite.go (it's just redis)
+* ecr repo should be created by default but isn't

 ## Launching